lightningbat/hostlane/README.md

 # Hostlane

-**Hostlane** is a high-performance, multi-tenant platform designed to make static site deployments as simple as a `zip` upload.
+**Hostlane** is a multi-tenant platform designed to make static site deployments as simple as a `zip` upload.
 It handles the heavy lifting of versioning, symlink-based rollbacks, and Nginx orchestration so you don't have to.

 ---